Spectrum of Schr\"odinger operators on subcovering graphs: Proof of the main results

 \no \textbf{Proof of Proposition \ref{PAig}.} Due to \er{spDt}, the spectrum of the Schr\"odinger operator $H_\gt$ on the subcovering $\cG_\gt$ is given by

 where $\l_j(k)$ are the band functions of the Schr\"odinger operator $H$ on the periodic graph $\cG$, and the set $\cB_\gt\ss\cB:=(-\pi,\pi]^d$ is defined by \er{bgt}.
-Combining \er{spDt1} and \er{wtcb}, we obtain that the spectrum of $H_\gt$ has the form \er{debe}, where the last two inequalities follow from the inclusion $\cB_\gt\ss\cB$.
+Combining \er{spDt1} and \er{wtcb}, we obtain that the spectrum of $H_\gt$ has the form \er{debe}, where the last inclusion follows from the definition \er{ban.1H} of the band edges $\l_j^\pm$ and the inclusion $\cB_\gt\ss\cB$.